Mamar Kassey: Musical career

 An eight-piece group formed by Moumouni and guitarist Abdallah Alhassane in 1995, Mamar Kassey have released two albums internationally and toured Europe and the United States multiple times.
 They came to attention in France after an appearance at the Festival des Nuits Atypiques in Langon in 1998.

-They are one of the few Nigerien musical acts known internationally, and much beloved in their home country.
+They are one of the few Nigerien musical acts to break out internationally, as well as at home.

 Makida Palabre

 In 2004–2005, musicians from Mamar Kassey toured with a group of Breton folk musicians under the name Makida Palabre.
 The collaboration included Breton musicians Pierre-Yves Prothais, Ronan Le Gourierec, Laurent Carré, and Youen Paranthoen playing Breton/Celtic, western jazz, and West African instruments.

 Musicians

 The members of the band have changed over the course of the group's existence.
 The group that performed at the Festival des nomades in Benin in 2000 included: